 Removing hornets nest usually means killing them, preferably all at once so they can’t start over and create another nest or repopulate the existing one.
 If you fail to kill all of them the little ones can come back later.

-Even if the removal process is successful, that doesn’t mean other wasps cannot be back.
+Even if the removal process is successful, that doesn’t mean other wasps and hornets cannot be back.

 When To Remove Ground Hornets